Mystic station (Connecticut): Restoration

 In 1976, a group of local residents formed Mystic Depot, Inc. to renovate and reopen the building.
 They received $40,000 from Amtrak, $15,000 from the state, and raised $36,000 from donations and memorabilia sales.
 Work began in late 1977 and the station was finished in April 1978.
 The Mystic Garden Club landscaped the station grounds.
 The station was restored to a typical mustard and maroon paint scheme.
 Amtrak leased the station to Mystic Depot, Inc. for $1.00 annually.
 The rails were moved slightly away from the station building in 1981 when the Mystic River bridge to the west was rebuilt on a new alignment.
 A wooden shelter was built around 1986 for eastbound passengers.

 In 2001, the Greater Mystic Chamber of Commerce began operating a tourist center in the station.
 The waiting room and a ticket machine were available to passengers, and the station was staffed by volunteers.
 After the Chamber's lease expired, the station building was closed on March 15, 2015, though Amtrak service continued.
-Three proposals were submitted for reuse; a Rhode Island-based company won the lease in June 2015 to use the building as a cafe and gift shop.
-The new leasees began renovating the exterior in late 2015; the Mystic Planning and Zoning Commission approved the interior plan in December 2015.
+Three proposals were submitted for reuse; a Rhode Island–based company won the lease in June 2015 to use the building as a cafe and gift shop.
+The new lessees began renovating the exterior in late 2015; the Mystic Planning and Zoning Commission approved the interior plan in December 2015.
 The shop, Mystic Depot Roasters, has seating and a ticket machine for Amtrak passengers; it opened on September 30, 2016.

 Weekday stopping service was scheduled to increase from three northbound and two southbound trains to five northbound and six southbound trains on March 16, 2020.
 However, on that date Amtrak temporarily reduced Northeast Corridor service due to the COVID-19 pandemic.